Tapestry Crochet Patterns for Beginners

 two white and green dinosaur tapestry crochet pattern projects made with floats worked over and floats shown on the back

 To work over your floats, simply hold the non-working yarn at the top edge of your work, and just slightly toward the back of the stitch and crochet around it when making your stitches in the working color.
 This traps the non-working color in place.
-Be sure to give that non-working strand a very gentle tug right before you switch back to using that color, so it isn’t too long and bunched up within your stitches as this may pop out between stitches later.
-Then pull on the fabric as if to stretch it horizontally to be sure that the non-working float isn’t too taut as you don’t want it to restrict the stretch of your project.
-This may seem awkward and time-consuming at first but it will get easier as you practice, eventually becoming automatic.
+Be sure to give that non-working strand a gentle tug right before you switch back to using that color so it isn’t too long and bunched up within your stitches because this could pop out between stitches later.
+Then pull on the fabric, as if to stretch it horizontally, to be sure that the non-working float isn’t too taut.
+You don’t want it to restrict the stretch of your project.
+This may seem awkward and time-consuming at first, but it will get easier as you practice, eventually becoming automatic.

-As you continue switching back and forth between colors, you may find that your yarn gets twisted, causing you to stop and untangle them.
+As you continue switching back and forth between colors, your yarn might get twisted.
 This can be avoided by always setting down the darker color to the back of the strand you are picking up and setting down the lighter color to the front of the strand you are picking up.

 Tapestry crochet is a very fun and fulfilling crochet technique.
-It does take a bit of practice to get quicker at switching between colors, so don’t expect to be able to breeze through your first tapestry crochet project.
-With practice though it will get much faster, and the results are so rewarding!
+It takes a bit of practice to get quicker at switching between colors, so don’t expect to be able to breeze through your first tapestry crochet project.
+With practice, it will get much faster and the results will be so rewarding!

 Tapestry Crochet Patterns

-If you are interested in trying out tapestry crochet patterns, check out the full tutorial and pattern for this beautiful project available to our GOLD members: Winter Warmth Potholders
+If you’re interested in trying out tapestry crochet patterns, check out the full tutorial and pattern for this beautiful project available to our GOLD members: Winter Warmth Potholders

 one pink and one blue snowflake tapestry crochet potholders laying on wood paneling surrounded by baking supplies